Twenty years ago, the manager of Oakland Athletics baseball team had an inspired idea.

 Far too many companies approach their sales like that baseball team.
 They focus exclusively on the end goal: the final sale.
 They think that if they throw enough skilled salespeople at the client, eventually someone will score a win.
 They don’t look far enough ahead, laying a clear plan for where they’re going to take the conversation next.
 And because of that, they lose sales.

-In fact, a solid sales strategy is more important than ever.
+In fact, a solid sales playbook is more important than ever.
 Why?
 Because your potential buyer is already up to 90% of the way through their customer journey before you even get to speak to them.

 That means your window of opportunity is small.
 If you’re going to catch the attention of that customer, if you’re going to shape their perception of your brand, you’ll need to be positioned to seize the moment, at exactly the right moment.
 You can’t afford to let any chance slip you by.